United States District Court for the District of Colorado

 Au pairs who were sponsored by Defendant AuPairCare, Inc. (from January 1, 2009 through October 28, 2018) and au pairs sponsored by any Defendant in 2017 and 2018 may still exclude themselves from the Class Action, and the Settlement.

 To ask to be excluded, you must send an “Exclusion Request” form to the Claims Administrator.
-You may do so by email, mail, or online, no later than May 2, 2019.
-You may complete an Exclusion Request Form directly on this website.
-You may also obtain an Exclusion Request form from the Key Documents page and mail the form to Beltran v.
+You may do so by email or mail, no later than May 2, 2019.
+You may download an Exclusion Request Form and mail the form to Beltran v.
 Interexchange, P.O.
 Box 91345, Seattle, WA 98111 by May 2, 2019.
 Or you may exclude yourself by mailing a letter to the Claims Administrator stating that you want to be excluded from Beltran v.
 Interexchange.
 In the letter, be sure to include your name and address, and sign the letter and send it to: Beltran v.
 Interexchange, P.O.
 Box 91345, Seattle, WA 98111.
 If you submit your own letter, or use the Exclusion Request form, you must indicate which of the individual classes listed in Question 7 you are excluding yourself from and postmark the letter by May 2, 2019.
 You may ask to exclude yourself entirely, or from only some classes.

 If you choose to exclude yourself from the Class Action and Settlement, you will have no right to speak at the hearing about the Settlement or object to it, because the Settlement will no longer affect your rights.